cchitsiang/awesome-stars/topics.md

 - [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
 - [zenml-io/zenml](https://github.com/zenml-io/zenml) - ZenML 🙏: One AI Platform from Pipelines to Agents. https://zenml.io.
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
-- [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
+- [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [onepanelio/onepanel](https://github.com/onepanelio/onepanel) - The open source, end-to-end computer vision platform.
 Label, build, train, tune, deploy and automate in a unified platform that runs on any cloud and on-premises.
 - [huggingface/datasets](https://github.com/huggingface/datasets) - 🤗 The largest hub of ready-to-use datasets for AI models with fast, easy-to-use and efficient data manipulation tools
 - [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: the model-definition framework for state-of-the-art machine learning models in text, vision, audio, and multimodal models, for both inference and training.